RadikaRules/IWBR/design-doc.md

 - CD projectiles (Horizontal ones can be jumped on)
 - Glowing rave zombies
 - Stage lights

 ## Xero & Dex
 ### Attacks
 - Mimicks player characters

+## Casie
+- Android OC who serves as Radika's second in command
+####

 ## Radika
+- Final boss and namesake of the game
 ### Attacks
 - Mini black holes in patterns
 - Attacks from previous bosses